PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-12 05:28:24
+Last updated: 2024-04-12 05:28:57
-Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby
+Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby